-The image below shows the high level categories of policies and common configurations.
-It has four main components.
+The following image shows the high level categories of policies and common configurations.
+It has four main components:

 Each version of KSP includes a few common options.
-The features available within these options depend upon your KSP deployment mode, KPE license status (whether you have a Standard or a Premium license) and the features available in your UEM's native console.
+The features available within these options depend upon your KSP deployment mode, KPE license status—whether you have a Standard or a Premium license—as well as the features available in your UEM console.

 These common options are as follows:

-- KPE Premium License key — This is useful for consoles that do not have Knox Premium License activation built in as a native feature.
+- KPE Premium License key—This is useful for consoles that do not have Knox Premium License activation built in as a native feature.
 When this field is used, KSP can activate the license for you when you push the configuration.
-If your UEM console has already activated a Knox Premium License on you device, there is no need to activate a license using this field.
-An example of this field is shown below.
+If your UEM console has already activated a Knox Premium License on your device, there is no need to activate a license using this field.
+The following image is an example of this field.